 What's the point of having playoffs if the top 2 seeds from the regular season advance to the Bi State, even if they lose in the playoffs?

 Wrapping up the season with a playoff round is fun.
 It gives the top seeded teams a chance to play an extra day and battle it out for the division title.
-It gives the lower seeded teams a chance to come back and take a home title.
 Remember, division winners are permanently displayed on website as champions, and also receive comemorative championship t-shirts.

 Bi State Tournament Payments

 To make your team tournament payment, simply follow the two steps below.

 Step 1: Make your payment using the Paypal button below.